 For low handicappers looking to shave those last few strokes to become a scratch golfer, finding a putter that is well-crafted will certainly come at a steep price, but one they may be willing to pay to achieve the best scores of their life.

 Beginning golfers will find several great values throughout this list to locate a club that can help steady their game on the green without having to empty their wallet.

 Ultimately, the value of a putter must be judged on its performance versus the cost to the golfer.
 For those golfers looking to make huge strides in their game, the price may just be worth the cost.

-Most well-made and best blade putters can be purchased at a price point from $100-150.
+Most well-made blade putters can be purchased at a price point from $100-150.
 There are luxury putters, such as the Scotty Cameron line, that comes with a price tag that runs around $350.